 We source our cashew and almond butters to make sure they do not contain any added oils or other ingredients.

 We do not use common vanilla extract.
 That's because it is made with grain-based alcohols.
-Instead, we use a non-alcohol vanilla extract made with glycerin.
+Instead, we use pure powdered vanilla beans.

-We make our own “chocolate chips” using cocoa, cocoa butter and maple syrup.
+We make our own “chocolate chips” using cocoa, cocoa butter and organic maple syrup.

 We carefully source our dried fruit so that it does not contain any added oils or sugars.